Reed Adjustments Without Tools

 - If you soaked the reed in hot water, it might need to be left to dry out for a few minutes.

-- Try putting a plaque in (plaque is optional) and squeeze the opening shut with your fingers.
+- Try putting a plaque in and squeeze the opening shut with your fingers.
 Make sure the reed is soaked otherwise it can split.
+If you do not have a plaque, you can try shutting the opening without one.

 - Increase the overlap so the top blade sits more to the right.